open/close all folders

 - In his book Couplehood, Paul Reiser complains about this practice (Link!)...

 "And of course, later, it's freezing, and she's huddled in my jacket, and I, who knew to bring a jacket, am wearing no jacket.
 And the kicker is: It's not like my jacket looks so good on her anyway.
 It certainly looks worse than whatever jacket of her own she would have put on."

 - A major Ship Tease moment in A Song of Ice and Fire is when a distraught Sandor Clegane tears off his Kingsguard cloak and abandons it in Sansa Stark's room.
 She picks up the cloak and wraps herself in it (this has added Rule of Symbolism, as in a Westerosi wedding the husband wraps his wife in his cloak) and later hides the cloak in a chest.
 She could not say why she kept it.

 - Played for Laughs in War Junkie by Jon Steele.
+Steele is dating his producer, and at one point lists all the clothes she's nicked off him.
 "Do you know how much this relationship has cost me in clothes alone?"

-- Amy Pond from Doctor Who, disconsolate after the death of the Doctor in "The Wedding of River Song", is shown consoling herself by drinking wine on her patio, wearing the Letterman's jacket Rory was sporting in "Let's Kill Hitler".
+- Amy Pond, disconsolate after the death of the Doctor in "The Wedding of River Song", is shown consoling herself by drinking wine on her patio, wearing the Letterman's jacket Rory was sporting in "Let's Kill Hitler".

 - Buffy the Vampire Slayer:

 - Angel gives Buffy his leather jacket in the fourth episode, "Teacher's Pet".
 She wears it for the rest of the first season, albeit with the sleeves rolled up.
 They're not a couple yet, but when, at the end of the episode, he says that "it looks better on [her]", she knows she's fallen for him.